mars-protocol/redbank-incentives-calculation/README.md

 ## Getting started

-In default, program works with `osmo-test-5` network contracts.
+In default, program works with osmosis mainnet network contracts.
 Network and contracts can be changed by updating `RPC_URL` and `CONTRACT_ADDRESS` in the `constants.ts`.

 Also, asset denom set to `uosmo` which can be altered in the `main.ts` file.